Xugo/Numsense/README.md

 # Numsense
 Website created around 2012 to help students practice number sense tricks.
-The code has not been updated since, but was uploaded simply for reference.
+The code has not been updated since, but was uploaded to GitHub simply for reference.
 The code written definitely **does not** represent good coding practices.
 Besides small changes to the text, the content below used to be live on a self-hosted website.

 # Welcome to Numsense.com